Living allowance for Ukrainian refugees

 • Money for clothing and personal expenses

 Below you can read the amounts for clothing, food and drink and the extra allowance.
 These amounts depend on your age and family size.
+The amount depends on your age, whether you live with a host family or in a municipal shelter, and family size.
+The amounts are listed in the table below.

 Living allowance: monthly amounts per person